david-joy/bmi203-hw3/README.md

 Devise an optimization algorithm to modify the values in a starting score matrix such as to maximize the following objective function: sum of TP rates for FP rates of 0.0, 0.1, 0.2, and 0.3.
 The maximum value for the objective function is 4.0 (where you are getting perfect separation of positive and negative pairs even at the lowest false positive rate).
 You should use the gap and extension penalties derived from Part 1.
 Remember, you must maintain symmetry in your matrix.
 You can make use of real-valued scores in the matrices if desired (this is probably a good idea).

 The optimization algorithm calculates the log odds of a set of alignments to generate a new score matrix, weighted by those alignments scores.
 To increase the number of true positives and decrease the number of false positives, it calculates a score gradient as the difference between the positive score matrix and the negative score matrix.
 Finally, the algorithm does adaptive gradient descent to iteratively update the score matrix until either a score of **4.0** is achived, the update step size falls below **1e-4**, or the algorithm has run for 200 steps.
-The step size is adjusted downwards each time the optimization score falls below the median of a running window of past scores.
+The step size is adjusted downwards each time the optimization score falls below the minimum of a running window of past scores.

 - The optimization metric: [score_matrix_objective()](https://github.com/david-joy/bmi203-hw3/blob/master/hw3/optimize.py#L24)
 - Calculation of the alignment gradient: [calc_score_gradient()](https://github.com/david-joy/bmi203-hw3/blob/master/hw3/optimize.py#L162)